spxuw/DKI/README.md

 (3) Predicted species composition after removing each present species in each sample.

-## How the use the DKI framework.
-(1) Run "DKI.py" to predict species compostion using species assemblage.

-(2) Run "Keystoness_computing.R" to compute the keystoneness.

 # Data type for DKI.
 ### (1) Ptrain.csv: matrix of taxanomic profile of size N*M, where N is the number of taxa and M is the sample size (without header).